bldl/emplace-spidermonkey/README.md

     **Copy the Line above and paste it into `MapObject.cpp` under `MapObject::Methods`**

-    Now in `Map.js` we can create a selfhosted JavaScript™ function.
+    Now in `Map.js` we can create a self-hosted JavaScript™ function.
 Write the follwoing into `Map.js`.

    ```js
    function MapEmplace(key, handler) {